-The best songs of Kendrick Lamar: Official clips, audio, description
+Best Kendrick Lamar songs: Official clips, audio, description

-In the best songs of Kendrick Lamar, everyone will find something for themselves.
-There are straightforward pop songs that stimulate imagination, deep-seated metaphors that require repeated careful listening, and political songs that immerse you in the history of black oppression.
+Kendrick Lamar's best songs have something for everyone.
+There are straightforward pop songs that. incentivise imagination, deep-rooted metaphors that require repeated careful listening and political songs that delve into the history of black oppression.

-With just a few solo albums under his belt, Kendrick has managed to turn the rap ecosystem into a food chain that he sits at the top of.
-He is the undisputed king of rap, the future owner of the bust on Mount Rushmore.
-At the same time, almost impossible choose only 30 songs to highlight his amazing discography.
-Without further ado, here is our selection of the top 30 Kendrick Lamar songs (so far).
+With only a few solo albums under his belt, Kendrick has managed to turn the rap ecosystem into a food chain, at the top of which, he sits.
+He's the undisputed king of rap, the future owner of a bust on Mount Rushmore.
+And yet he's almost impossibly To pick just 30 songs to highlight his amazing discography.
+Without further ado, here's our selection of Kendrick Lamar's 30 best songs (so far).

-K.Dot is always ready to clarify the politics of the music industry by examining the good and evil that drive the activity forward.
-On "For Sale?", he looks at how rappers are forced boast gold, cars and women to prove their wealth while refusing to succumb to temptations.
+K.Dot is always ready to explain the politics of the music industry, exploring the good and evil that drive the activity forward.
+On "For Sale?", he takes a look at how rappers are forced to boast gold, cars and women to prove their wealth while refusing to give in to temptation.

 29. Jay Rock – Vice City feat.
 Kendrick Lamar, Schoolboy Q and Ab-Soul

-In "Vice City," Jay Rock makes a sweeping comment about the role of black women in society.
-Kendrick Lamar picks up chorus, showing the struggle between paper folding and understanding the problems that spending money will cause.
-He reads:
+In "Vice City," Jay Rock makes a disparate comment about the role of black women in society.
+Kendrick Lamar picks up refrain, showing the struggle between folding the paper and realising the problems that spending the money will cause.
+It reads:

-I pray to a C-Note, my mama gave up hope/I can't stand myself/I just bought a new coat, I might go broke/I can't stand myself
+I pray to a C-Note, my mum gave up hope/I can't stand myself/I just bought a new coat, I might go broke/I can't stand myself

-I pray to C-Note, my mom lost hope / I can't stand myself / I just bought a new coat, I might go broke / I can't stand myself.
+I'm praying for a C-Note, my mum's lost hope / I can't stand myself / I've just bought a new coat, I might go broke / I can't stand myself.

 28. The Blacker the Berry

-With a message as powerful as "The Blacker The Berry", Kendrick Lamar knew he needed to recruit first class musicians.
-K.Dot recruited Terrace Martin, Robert Glasper, Lala Hathaway, Thundercat and Anna Wise to complete the instrumental.
-This allowed Kendrick to express profound ideas about racial inequality in the heart of America.
+With a message as powerful as "The Blacker The Berry," Kendrick Lamar knew he had to get his work out there first-class musicians.
+K.Dot invited the collaboration of Terras Martin, Robert Glasper, Lala Hathaway, Thundercat and Anna Wise to complete the instrumental part.
+This allowed Kendrick to express profound ideas about racial inequality in the heartland of America.

 27. LUST.

-Album DAMN.
-Kendrick Lamar turned out to be simpler than "To Pimp A Butterfly".
-Songs about simple things with simple concepts.
-"LUST.", in particular, about the routine, about how to quickly and easily destroy what is dear to you, in benefit things like lust and desire.
-Kendrick ponders this concept, eventually realizing that giving in to these addictions - it's just part of life, whether we like it or not.
+The album "DAMN."
+Kendrick Lamar turned out to be more straightforward than "To Pimp A Butterfly."
+The songs are about simple things with simple concepts.
+"LUST." in particular is about routine, about how quick and easy it is to ruin what you hold dear, in a favour of things like lust and desire.
+Kendrick ponders this concept, eventually realising that giving in to these cravings - it's just part of life, whether we like it or not.

 26. Big Shot feat.
 Travis Scott

-I met him at the [MTV Video Music Awards] one day and he came up to me and said, “Hey man, I'm making love to your music. .
-It's super cool and inspiring."
-I thought, "Wow, this is the best rapper in the world - he makes love to my music!"
+I met him at the [MTV Video Music Awards] one day, and he came up to me and said: "Hey man, I'm making love to your music. . .
+That's super cool and inspiring."
+I was like, "Wow, that's the best rapper in the world - he's making love to my music!"

 25. HUMBLE